 Caesar Versus God

 It is clear that Christ had no qualms about separating the Church and the state.
+Pope Leo XIII wrote in Arcanum, “No one doubts that Jesus Christ, the Founder of the Church, willed her sacred power to be distinct from the civil power, and each power to be free and unshackled in its own sphere….”
 Our Lord’s kingdom, as He said it, is “not of this world,” (Jn 18:36) and he often times alludes to the fact that the state is and of right should be separate from the Church.
 In the famous encounter with the Pharisees, Jesus said to, “Render therefore to Caesar the things that are Caesar’s; and to God, the things that are God’s.”
 (Mt 22:21) Some may incorrectly take this to mean that Jesus endorsed taxation, but it clearly makes a delineation between the state and the Church.

 Furthermore, Jesus did not see the state as a holy enterprise.
 Yes, he proselytized them, but he lumped tax collectors in with prostitutes as sinners (“tax collectors and prostitutes will get into the kingdom of God before you” (Mt 21:31).
 He told people to help the poor, not to vote for politicians to steal money from other people to help the poor.